tronikelis/tdm/README.md

 ## Why not just use something that already exists?

-First of all, I want to take a shot at this myself, but I found that solutions I tried are complex and they didn't handle nested `.git` directories
+First of all, I want to take a shot at this myself.
+And I found that existing solutions I tried are complex and they didn't handle nested `.git` directories

 ## About .git